 The School of One is dedicated to producing successful graduates by offering students a differentiated, individualized digital online educational experience embedded with both the academic and social and emotional services needed to be college and career ready in the 21st Century.

 To help students who seek an individualized approach to graduation in a nontraditional classroom setting, the staff at the School of One works collaboratively with each student to identify academic needs, areas of interests and personal barriers and strives to eliminate them.
 Teachers and students collaborate to develop a new path to academic, personal and social and emotional success.

-We have recently been fortunate to have opened 2 more innovative sites.
+We are fortunate to have recenlty opened 2 more innovative sites.
 These sites are similar to our others in that they have rolling applications, small classroom sizes, and computerized learning.
 However, each one has a specialized focus to meet the needs of the students who attend there.
 Our 8th site is located at The Foundry, Cleveland's rowing facility.
 Students at our Foundry site learn about rowing and sailing and have an opportunity for employment at MCPc, in addition to their core academics.
-Our most recent site, new this school year, is located at the new and improved LGBT Center in Gordon Square.
+Our most recent site, new this school year, is located at the new and improved LGBT Community Center in Gordon Square.
 This site will be fully integrated with the Center's QYou program in addition to providing students with their core academics.

 CMSD graduates received a boost this year from new Say Yes to Education scholarships that pay up to the full value of tuition.
 The scholarships may be used at all public colleges and universities and Pell-eligible training programs in Ohio and more than 100 private colleges and universities across the country.